solidane/solidane.github.io/_posts/en/2022-04-15-n-odd-numbers.md

 #### Do you see a pattern emerging?
 If you haven't noticed so far, that pattern says that if we add the first <math display="inline"> <mi>n</mi></math> odd numbers then the result is <math display="inline"> <msup> <mi>n</mi> <mn>2</mn> </msup> </math>.
-We might be up to something, if this pattern holds?
+We might be up to something here, let's check whether this pattern holds.

 #### Are the sums of odd numbers related to square numbers?
-Up to this point the pattern holds and seems to be promising, but we still have to reassure that this is not some kind of unorthodox coincidence.
+Up to this point, the pattern seems to be promising, but we still have to reassure us that this is not just some coincidence.

-Let's think on ways on how one can represent square numbers.
-A trivial and very logical candidate would be a square cause of equivalent lengths of width and height.
+Let's think of ways one can represent square numbers.
+A trivial and very logical candidate would be a square with equal width and height.

-Now let's take for instance the first 2 odd numbers 1 and 3, and let's represent them as sets of squares:
+Let's take for instance the first 2 odd numbers 1 and 3, and let's represent them as sets of squares:

 ![walking]({{ site.baseurl }}/assets/images/4cube.png)